 About Historic Walter R. And Eliza Smith Moore House, c.
 1835

 The house is on the National Registry for Historic Places for it's Federal style architecture and elaborate craftsman trim-work adorning the exterior.
 The interior maintains some of the original molding and mantel trim as well as most of the original floors.
 There are 5 out buildings.
 One is an original building used originally as a meat house.
 Another out building was once a past general store and was moved at some point from across Raleigh Rd to its current location.
 The Moore Family were farmers and owned an estimated 1,000 acres surrounding the property.
 The land has been divided and sold through the past century .
 The house has changed ownership 10 times and was renovated in 1989.
-The house and it’s remaining 6.75 acres it sits warrant a visit to experience a little historic culture as well as to enjoy what the Arts Center has to offer.
+The house and it’s remaining 6.75 acres it on sits warrant a visit to experience a little historic culture as well as to enjoy what the Arts Center has to offer.

 To learn more about the historic home click here: https://files.nc.gov/ncdcr/nr/JT0242.pdf